-S-102 Interact fairly and respectfully with others.
-S-401 Use language that is respectful of human diversity.
+Skills 4-S-102 Interact fairly and respectfully with others.
+4-S-401 Use language that is respectful of human diversity.

-Opportunities to share personal experiences with the whole class or in smaller discussion groups allow students to develop confidence in communicating familiar events or experiences.
-This develops oral communication skills, sensitivity to diverse audiences, and awareness of protocols for being a respectful, attentive listener.
-It also allows students to connect experiences outside the school with learning in the classroom.
+Opportunities to share personal experiences allow students to develop confidence in communicating familiar events or experiences.
+This develops oral communication skills and allows students to connect experiences outside the school with learning in the classroom.
 Peers develop active listening skills as classmates learn to express their thoughts and ideas in an organized way.
 Encourage students to use W-5 questions (Who?
 What?
 Where?
 When?
 Why?) to communicate the personal experiences they are sharing.

-- Focusing assessment on a manageable number of outcomes/students - Establishing a safe environment where students will feel comfortable sharing personal experiences - Constructing student-generated criteria for What does a member look/sound like? - Recording focused observations to determine oral communication skills, connections, or organization of thoughts and ideas - Guiding self-assessment, using a Met/Not-Yet-Met strategy - Orally guiding/facilitating reflection, using a Y-chart or journals
+- · Focusing assessment on a manageable number of outcomes/students - Constructing student-generated criteria for What does a discussion group member look/sound like? - Recording focused observations to determine oral communication skills, connections, or organization of thoughts and ideas - Guiding self-assessment, using a Met/Not-Yet-Met strategy - ٠ Orally guiding/facilitating reflection, using a Y-chart or journals